Parareptilia: History of classification

 In contrast, several studies in the mid-to-late 1990s by Olivier Rieppel and Michael deBraga argued that turtles were actually lepidosauromorph diapsids related to the sauropterygians.
 The diapsid affinities of turtles have been supported by molecular phylogenies.
 The first genome-wide phylogenetic analysis was completed by Wang et al. (2013).
 Using the draft genomes of Chelonia mydas and Pelodiscus sinensis, the team used the largest turtle data set to date in their analysis and concluded that turtles are likely a sister group of crocodilians and birds (Archosauria).
 This placement within the diapsids suggests that the turtle lineage lost diapsid skull characteristics, since turtles possess an anapsid skull.
 This would make Parareptilia a totally extinct group with skull features that resemble those of turtles through convergent evolution.
-With turtles positioned outside of parareptiles, Tsuji and Müller (2009) redefined Parareptilia as "the most inclusive clade containing Milleretta rubidgei and Procolophon trigoniceps, but not Captorhinus aguti."
+With turtles positioned outside of "parareptiles", Tsuji and Müller (2009) redefined Parareptilia as "the most inclusive clade containing Milleretta rubidgei and Procolophon trigoniceps, but not Captorhinus aguti."

 The cladogram below follows an analysis by M.S.
 Lee, in 2013.

 The cladogram below follows the analysis of Li et al. (2018).

-A 2020 study by David P. Ford and Roger B. J. Benson found that Parareptilia was deeply nested within Diapsida as the sister group to Neodiapsida, which suggests that parareptiles were ancestrally diapsid.
-But this excludes mesosaurs, who were again found to be basal among the sauropsids.
+A 2020 study by David P. Ford and Roger B. J. Benson found that Parareptilia was nested within Diapsida as the sister group to Neodiapsida, with the clade containing Neodiapsida and Parareptilia dubbed Neoreptilia, which suggests that "parareptiles" were ancestrally diapsid.
+This excluded mesosaurs, which were again found to be basal among the sauropsids.
+Some studies have found Parareptilia to be paraphyletic, with some "parareptiles" more closely related to diapsids than to other "parareptiles", with Simões et al. (2022) using Neoreptilia for the clade containing Procolophonomorpha+Neodiapsida.
+More recent studies support this hypothesis, instead finding anatomical evidence placing millerettid "parareptiles" as sister to Neodiapsida, forming the clade Parapleurota.

+Cladogram after Jenkins et al. (2025), with traditional "parareptiles" highlighted in orange:

 Evolutionary history

-The oldest known parareptiles are the bolosaur Erpetonyx and the acleistorhinid Carbonodraco from the Late Carboniferous (Moscovian-Gzhelian) of North America, which represents the only currently known Carboniferous parareptiles, indicating that the initial diversification of the group took place in the Late Carboniferous.
-Numerous parareptile lineages appeared during the early Permian and the group reached a cosmopolitan distribution.
-Parareptile diversity declined towards the end of the Permian and procolophonoids, which first appeared during the Late Permian, were the only group of parareptiles to survive the Permian–Triassic extinction event.
+The oldest known "parareptiles" are the bolosaur Erpetonyx and the acleistorhinid Carbonodraco from the Late Carboniferous (Moscovian-Gzhelian) of North America, which represents the only known Carboniferous "parareptiles", indicating that the initial diversification of the group took place in the Late Carboniferous.
+Numerous "parareptile" lineages appeared during the early Permian and the group reached a cosmopolitan distribution.
+"Parareptile" diversity declined towards the end of the Permian and procolophonoids, which first appeared during the Late Permian, were the only group of "parareptiles" to survive the Permian–Triassic extinction event.
 Procolophonid diversity sharply declined beginning in the Middle Triassic, with the group becoming extinct by the end of the Triassic.